joepenn550/nemesispy_scatter/README.md

 - The second parameter, the peak opacity, has a log-gaussian prior distribution with a mean of 1e-2, and a standard deviation in log space of (4e-3/1e-2)*3 = 1.2
 - The third parameter has a fractional error less than 1e-7 and so is constant.

+There is an example file, "nested_sampling_example.py", which will run nested sampling on some synthetic data (with gaussian noise added) in the example_nested_sampling/ folder.
+You should run this with mpiexec - it needs around 100k evaluations to complete!